DeLuca Law firm interior — felony criminal defense representation

 New York State Felony Charges

 Any felony charge, regardless of class, should be taken extremely seriously and be handled by a seasoned criminal defense attorney.
 A felony conviction will impact your life, long after your sentence is complete.
-In New York State, you can rights such as no longer being able to vote, ineligibility for welfare and other government benefits, prohibited from purchasing firearms, and the inability to obtain certain professional licenses.
+In New York State, a felony conviction can cost you rights such as the ability to vote, eligibility for welfare and other government benefits, the right to purchase firearms, and the ability to obtain certain professional licenses.

 Although there are never any guarantees a criminal defense attorney gives you the best chance to dismiss charges, plea to lesser charges, reduce charges to a misdemeanor and minimize the penalties.
-Criminal defense attorney Andrew DeLuca has in-depth experience in the courts of Upstate New York and will zealously fight for you.
+Criminal defense attorney Andrew DeLuca has in-depth experience in the courts of Saratoga County, and the greater NY Capital Region.
 Felony charges are complex and necessitate an experienced attorney who can effectively navigate the legal system.

 Have you been charged with a felony?